techwithshubh/techwithshubh-blogs/_posts/opentelemetry.md

 ---
-title: 'Setting Up OpenTelemetry and Signoz in Your Express Microservices'
+title: 'Setting Up OpenTelemetry and Signoz in Express Microservices'
 date: '2024-04-02'
 category: 'Observability'
+coverImage: '/assets/posts/opentelemetry.webp'
 tags: 'Microservices, Observability, OpenTelemetry'
+excerpt: "In this guide, ,we're diving deep into the art of crafting Observability for your express microservices using the powerful duo of OpenTelemetry and Signoz."
 ---

 In this guide, ,we're diving deep into the art of crafting Observability for your express microservices using the powerful duo of OpenTelemetry and Signoz.